Bryan-Thaoxaochay/TEKsystems_notes/1_week/summary/scrum.md

 - Sprint Backlog: User stories to be worked in a Sprint

 - Increment: Body of work accepted by product owner at the end of a sprint
-Scrum team and stakeholders have an understanding of when the work is done
+Definition of Done - the standard an item from the product backlog must meet before adding it to the Increment

 ## Scrum Events
 1. Sprint - a set amount of time given to complete user stories
 a. around 2-4 weeks
 b. focused around a specific feature

 1. Sprint Planning - selecting user stories from product backlog
+a.
+Why is this Sprint valuable?
+b.
+What can be Done this Sprint?
+c.
+How will the chosen work get done?

 1. Daily Scrum - daily meetings w/ updates
 a.
 What did you accomplish yesterday?
 b.
 What are your plans today?
 c.
 Do you have any blockers?

 1. Sprint Review - demonstrating developed software and seeking product owner's acceptance
 1. Retrospective Meeting - analysis and inspection of the Sprint that just ended